asyrafjamil/TTS-Intelligent-Mobile-Language-Learning-Translation/README.md

 ## Supported Platform: Android

 InMoLTs is only available for Android platform.
+Feel free to download the .apk file and install it!
+Thank you.